-Although many dental office paid advertising agencies still rely on custom audiences, the trend is shifting toward broad targeting.
-You can see it in every upgrade within Facebook Ads Manager as they slowly remove interest-based targeting options, or push for "Advantage Detailed Targeting."
+Although many dental office paid advertising companies still rely on custom audiences, the trend is shifting toward broad targeting.
+You can see it in every update within Facebook Ads Manager as they slowly remove interest-based targeting options, or push for "Advantage Detailed Targeting."

 This blog article from Social Media Examiner does a good job of talking about recent changes to audience targeting.

 It's not to say audience research and targeting are going away.
 There will always be targeting options that can be manipulated within dentist ad campaigns to squeeze a little extra performance.